 Welcome

 Hello friends, my name is Seth Claudepierre.
-I am a data scientist at Accenture, where I analyze data and build machine learning models to help federal agencies implement innovative solutions to complex, high-impact problems.
-I have domain expertise and experience in a number of machine learning areas, including deep learning, computer vision, natural language processing, and network analysis.
+I am a data scientist at McGraw Hill Education, where I develop cutting-edge data science and machine learning solutions that power our best-in-class, next-generation learning experiences that are used by millions of students and educators worldwide every day.
+I have domain expertise and experience in a number of machine learning areas, including large language models, natural language processing, computer vision, and network analysis.

 In my former life, I worked as a space scientist at UCLA, The Aerospace Corporation, and Dartmouth College, where I conducted basic and applied research in space plasma physics.
 You can read more about that work here and check out some of my peer-reviewed space physics publications.
 I continue to maintain an affiliation with UCLA and Prof. Jacob Bortnik's research group, who have pioneered the application of machine learning to space weather research and modeling.